tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ### 5. Student Do: Investigate FinTech Domains (20 mins)

 By this point, students have been given examples of both the major domains within FinTech as well as the overarching trends across the industry.
-Now, students will pair off into groups of `3-4` individuals and conduct some research of the various FinTech domains on their own.
+The instructor should now place students into groups of `2-4` individuals to conduct some research of the various FinTech domains on their own.

 **File:** [README.md](01-Stu_FinTech_Domains/README.md)